evgenyneu/Scrollable/README.md

 [carthage]: https://github.com/Carthage/Carthage

 This an an iOS library that helps scrolling screen content vertically, similar how the content is scrolled in the web browser.
+The code is written in Swift 2.0.

 <img src='https://raw.githubusercontent.com/exchangegroup/scrollable-content-ios/master/graphics/scrolling-content-vertically-autolayout-ios.png' width='320' alt='Scrolling content vertically with autolayout in iOS'>